Offshore oil rigs: Life and challenges

 Life on the edge: Offshore oil rig work routine

-Embarking on a journey to an offshore oil rig is a life-altering decision.
+Importantly, embarking on a journey to an offshore oil rig is a life-altering decision.
 Workers must don safety gear as if donning a second skin – hard hats, safety glasses, protective clothing, and steel-toed boots are their armor against the rigors of their occupation.

 Rigorous safety training, a non-negotiable prerequisite, prepares them for the unpredictable challenges ahead.